RC1140/rc1140.github.com/braindumps/dotjs.md

 It may be argued that contributing to a new project is a leap that is not easy to take, it should then be a given that people at least read and review their favorite open source projects.
-Again when asked about this many people are content to use a open source library or applicaiton assuming someone else has checked it out.
+Again when asked about this many people are content to use a open source library or application assuming someone else has checked it out.

 In the same line of thought while watching this talk given by [Richard Hamming](https://www.youtube.com/watch?v=a1zDuOPkMSw), I felt inspired to get a long delayed project going.
 Calling it a project may be overkill but the idea is fairly simple.
 As Hamming suggests reading and reviewing papers weekly I have wanted to read and review opensource projects.
-On its own the idea is simple but has a number of benefits for me, I get to learn about a new cool project that I can always reffer back to for inspiration , I get to learn about how a language is used (depends on the language the project uses) and finally I get learn about new ways to solve problems that other developers have fixed.
+On its own the idea is simple but has a number of benefits for me, I get to learn about a new cool project that I can always refer back to for inspiration , I get to learn about how a language is used (depends on the language the project uses) and finally I get learn about new ways to solve problems that other developers have fixed.